mhira-project/documentation/docs/5-mhira-reporting-guide/8-patient-report-shiny-app.md

 # The column names should be the item names i.e., name in the xlsform.
 # The data frame has a single row as it only represents data of one questionnaire.

-# Thus, the input could look lite this:
+# Thus, the input could look like this:

 # item1 item2 item3 item4 item5
 #   4     6     2     0      1